tomzaku/Dell-7447-Hackintosh/README.md

 # Instroduce
-This is all of file for Dell 7447 - core i7 haswell.
+This is all of file for Dell 7447 - core i7 Haswell 4510HQ- HD4600 - NVIDIA GTX 850M
 # Hardware

 - Graphics HD 4600 : worked